 A geothermal heat pump is an excellent way of heating your home while still reducing your carbon emissions.
 An air source heat pump is also a great item which can help you to achieve the same goal.
 Although both of these devices have a lot of advantages, there are also a number of reasons why you might decide to prefer one above the other.
 In choosing the geothermal heat pump or the air source heat pump, you will be deciding on what kind of device you feel has more to offer your surroundings.

 When you are deciding between these two types of heat pump, you should definitely look at the cost.
-This is particularly important when it comes to the geothermal unit, as this will have a lot of labor and installation costs which might not be so heavy with the air source.
-Geothermal units come with a tax credit available from the national government, which helps to make the initial expenditure much less.
+This is particularly important when it comes to the geothermal unit, as this will have a lot of labor and installation costs which might not be as high with the air source.
+Geothermal units often come with a tax credit available from the national government, which helps to make the initial expenditure much less.

-Both of these sources are considered to be environmentally friendly, using as they do the natural heat from the Earth as their source.
+Both of these sources are considered to be environmentally friendly, using the natural elements from the Earth as their source.
 Geothermal units tend to be slightly larger, per amount of fuel used, than the air source, and may also need to have a lot more digging and earth removal before a good thermal layer is found.
 This can affect the environment negatively.

 The air source heat pump requires a large block which is the pump's catchment area, and this can make the surrounding area look unattractive.
 It can also be unwieldy, so you may find you prefer the shape of the geothermal unit, despite the need for greater digging.